Take action now to improve your results

 - time management

 - effective reading and note-taking

 - how and where to start researching your topic

 - problem-solving and critical thinking

 - essay, report and assignment writing

-- citing and referencing to avoid plagiarism
+- citing and referencing for academic integrity

 - oral communication and presentation.

 What action can I take?